Sekelenao/SmallYAML/README.md

 - Bounded documents
 - Deprecation warnings of properties in bounded documents
 - Merging documents with override policies
-- Automatic casting for bounded documents at the start for safe loading
 - Automatic document template generation for bounded documents